harchuk/argocd-lint/docs/PLUGINS.md

 1. Add registry wiring in `internal/lint/runner` so plugins participate alongside built-in rules.
 2. Provide a Rego adapter that evaluates OPA policies packaged with the binary.
 3. Surface CLI flags (`--plugin-dir`, `--plugin`), and document how repo-server plugins can reuse the same rules.
+4. Publish an example plugin implementing the interface and add tests around the registry.